TardisInsider/obd2-car-simulator-kafka/README.md

 ### Notes

-This was cloned fron https://github.com/trahloff/obd2-car-simulator.git
+This was cloned from https://github.com/trahloff/obd2-car-simulator.git

 (publishes the information to the IBM Watson IoT Platform)